Syria fired on a second plane Friday, Turkey says

 “The Assad regime should not make the mistake of believing that it can act with impunity.
 It will be held to account for its behavior,” Hague said.

 The plane was participating in a test of Turkey’s national radar system, Davutoglu said.

-The jet's disappearance could spark an international crisis.
-Relations between the two neighbors have already deteriorated amid the bloody uprising against President al-Assad's regime.
+The incident could spark an international crisis.
+Relations between the two neighbors have already deteriorated amid the bloody uprising against al-Assad’s regime.

-Davutoglu pointedly refused to express support for al-Assad on Sunday, saying Turkey stands with "the Syrian people."
+Davutoglu pointedly said Sunday that Turkey stands with “the Syrian people.”

 “This tension is not between Turkey and the Syrian people.
 There is a regime in Syria which oppresses its people,” he said.

-However, Turkish President Abdullah Gul suggested the two countries were still liaising despite their differences.
+However, Turkish President Abdullah Gul suggested the two countries are still liaising despite their differences.